Canterbury v. Spence: Background

-The Case
+The case

-Jerry Watson Canterbury (1939-2017) was an F.B.I. clerk who suffered a ruptured disk in 1958.
-He was operated on by Dr. William T. Spence, a well-known Washington neurosurgeon, and as a result of the surgery, and a subsequent fall from his bed while hospitalized, he ended up paralyzed below the waist and incontinent.
+Jerry Watson Canterbury (1939-2017) was an FBI clerk who suffered a ruptured disk in 1958.
+He received laminectomy by Dr. William T. Spence, a well-known Washington neurosurgeon, and as a result of the surgery, and a subsequent fall from his bed while hospitalized, he ended up paralyzed below the waist and incontinent.
 Canterbury sued for malpractice on the grounds of negligence.

 He was discharged from the hospital three and a half months later, his legs partly paralyzed.
 During the 1968 trial, the defense argued that since Canterbury lacked expert testimony, the case could not proceed.
 This lack of testimony was likely the result of a "conspiracy of silence" that, at the time, prevented doctors from testifying against one another.
 Judge Spottswood W. Robinson III of the DC Circuit Court allowed the case to go to a jury, deciding both that an expert was not necessary in such cases and that the standard for informed consent was what a reasonable patient would want to know in rendering a decision.
-At the second trial, Dr. Spence acknowledged that he had told Canterbury and his mother only that the surgery might result in “weakness" without mentioning paralysis, and that he avoided a more specific warning so as not to deter the patient from pursuing the operation.
+At the second trial, Spence acknowledged that he had told Canterbury and his mother only that the surgery might result in “weakness" without mentioning paralysis, and that he avoided a more specific warning so as not to deter the patient from pursuing the operation.
 Nevertheless, the jury ruled against Canterbury.